pengeler/projects/README.md

 The status of each of these objects should be recorded and tracked, per sample.
 Furthermore, relating specific electrodes to their representations within the controlling FPGA network facilitates quick experimentation.

-The meshes used for rendering were generated in python using the earcut algorithm.
+The meshes used for rendering were generated in Python using the earcut algorithm.

 An impression of the program is shown in the movie below.